-The College of Business offers a Bachelor of Science degree in Business Administration, with a professional concentration in Marketing.
-A marketing student learns about advertising, consumer behavior, marketing research, brand management, among other marketing techniques and concepts.
+The College of Business offers a Bachelor of Science degree in Business Administration, with a professional option in Marketing.
+A Marketing student learns about advertising, consumer behavior, marketing research, brand management, among other marketing techniques and concepts.
 Graduates usually enter companies in sales, research, or assistant buyer positions.
 They can expect to be promoted to brand management, sales supervision, or general management positions.
-Many firms expect all employees to have strong marketing backgrounds.

-Composition (6 credit hours): ENG 1270, 1280.
-(Composition I and II, based on the Placement Test)
+(6) Credit hours in Composition: Composition I and II (ENG 1270, ENG 1280 based on the placement test)